codr7/g-fu/v1/doc/doom_fire_kata.md

 ### Implementation
 Particles are implemented using an array of bytes representing the green component of their colors.
 Red is locked at 255 and blue at 0 to get a nice gradient.

-We start with module variables and a set of utilities for manipulating the console, more info may be found on [Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code).
+We start with module variables and a set of utilities for manipulating the console, a complete list of control codes may be found [here](https://en.wikipedia.org/wiki/ANSI_escape_code).

 ```
 (env fire (width 50 height 25